Updated Spring 2020

 I liked them all for different reasons but Bioshield was my overall favorite.
 These paints require a different application and different care.

-Green Planet Paints also wasn’t included.
+Green Planet Paints wasn’t included.
 It is a natural oil based paint that describe as “bio acrylic paint”.
 It doesn’t fit neatly into any of the other categories here.

 In the mineral paint post I also mention paints that claim to be “mineral paint” – those range from ones that are standard acrylic like Farrow and Ball to ones where it’s not clear just how much is minerals and how much is conventional binders.